cyberbit/telem/README.md

 - ComputerCraft (Tweaked and Restiched also supported)
 - `http` access for installer and certain adapters

 > **Note:** These docs are being actively written so please excuse my dust!
-If you have questions, submit an issue and I will respond when possible.
+If you have questions, post them [in this discussion](https://github.com/cyberbit/telem/discussions/12).

 ## Install
 This installs the minified version.
 For the full combined source you will need to download `telem.lua` from Releases.